Why Wildlife Problems Are So Common in Waterford

 Mole & Vole Control in Waterford, CT

-Mole and vole activity is common throughout Waterford because shoreline moisture, landscaped properties, wooded edges, irrigation, gardens, and soft soil conditions create ideal habitat for burrowing animals.
+Mole and vole activity is common throughout Waterford because shoreline moisture, landscaped properties, soft soil, irrigation systems, gardens, wooded edges, stone walls, mulch beds, and thick ground cover create ideal conditions for tunneling and root-feeding damage.

-Properties near wetlands, drainage areas, wooded neighborhoods, golf-course-style lawns, and heavily landscaped yards often experience recurring lawn and garden damage throughout the year.
+Waterford properties near wetlands, drainage areas, wooded neighborhoods, shoreline homes, golf-course-style lawns, garden beds, and heavily landscaped yards often experience recurring mole and vole damage throughout the year.

 Mole control often involves targeted trapping programs designed around active tunnel systems and travel routes.
-Proper mole trapping depends on identifying the active tunnels being consistently used beneath the lawn.
+Proper mole trapping depends on identifying which tunnels are active and consistently used beneath the lawn.

-Floyd’s Pest & Wildlife Control provides mole trapping, vole baiting, inspections, and lawn damage control services throughout Waterford.
+Floyd’s Pest & Wildlife Control provides mole trapping, vole control, vole baiting, inspections, lawn damage control, and landscape protection services throughout Waterford and nearby New London County towns.

 Learn more about our mole and vole control services.